 - The arts honour and nurture the human spirit; they illuminate the meaning of our lives and help us to tell our stories.

 - The performing arts reflect a basic human need to find expression for thought and emotion with imagination and creativity.

 WHAT THE QAGGIQ HUB WILL DO:

 - Professionally present the performing arts in Nunavut

 - Promote Inuit culture and language through the visual, technical and performing arts

 - Promote Inuit arts and culture throughout Canada and the world

 - Provide a space for professional development and training to emerging and established Nunavut performing artists

-- Provide arts education programming to Nunavut children and youth
+- Provide Inuit performing arts programming to children and youth

-- Provide training in the technical fields of the performing arts (lighting, sound, recording, filming, stagecraft, wardrobe and makeup design etc.)
+- Provide training in the technical fields of the performing arts (lighting, sound, recording, filming, stagecraft, digital design, costume and makeup design etc.)